WeCamp/island-of-the-dead/README.md

 ### Development mode (local, prerequiste: install node.js) ###
 - Run `npm run dev` to start gulp which will build the project and start the watcher so changed files are being retranspiled to the build folder.
 - Run `npm run dev-server` to start nodemon and run server.js in development mode, so every change made to the sourcecode will result in a restart of the server.
+Website is visible on http://localhost:7777

 ### Production mode (vagrant box) ###
 - Run `npm run build` or `gulp` to start gulp, build the project and copy it to the build folder.
 - Run `npm start` to start server.js which will expose the contents of the build folder.
+Website is now visible port 7777 with the ip address of your vagrant box.

 ## BackEnd Application (api) ##